wcm-io-devops/jenkins-pipeline-library/vars/gitTools.md

 Mirrors the `srcRepo` to the current workspace.
 When no `srcCredentialIds` are provided a auto lookup of the SSH or http(s) credentials will be performed.

+#### `String getBranch()`

+Utility function to get the name of the branch.
+It will try to retrieve the name in the following order:
+* environment variable GIT_BRANCH
+* environment variable GIT_LOCAL_BRANCH
+* environment variable BRANCH_NAME
+* short git commit hash

+The result will be stored in the GIT_BRANCH environment variable if the GIT_BRANCH environment variable is not already set.

 #### `String getFetchOrigin(String remotes = null)`

 Utility function to get the fetch origin from a git remote list (`git